i-m-siddhant/LEARN_GIT/readme.md

     folderName/ will ignore an entire directory
     *.log will ignore any files with the .log extension

+### Branches

+* Alternative timelines for a project
+* If we make changes on one branch, they don't impact the other branch (unless we merge the changes)
+* In git, we are always working on a branch by default, called master/main
+* It doesn't do anything special or have fancy powers.
+It's just like any other branch
+* Many people designate the master branch as their "source of truth" or the "official branch" for their codebase, but not necessary to treat it in this way

+### *In 2020, Github renamed the default branch from master to main.
+The default Git branch name is still master

+### Head

+* *Head is simply a pointer that refers to the current "location" in your repo.
+It points to a particular branch reference*

 ## Push and remote branch
     How to push the initial commit??